jstoebel/critical_response_talk/slides.md

 - The bottle neck
 ???
  There's more.
-Do some Googling and you find all kinds of reasons why code reviews fail.
-Here's some I found.
+I've used this talk as an excuse to ask lots of people what they think about code reviews.
+If they don't like them I ask why.
+Here's some of what I found.

-  - Bottle neck: A single person on the team is responsible for reviewing everyone's code, nothing can go forward until they are satisfied.
+  - **Bottle neck**: A single person on the team is responsible for reviewing everyone's code, nothing can go forward until they are satisfied.
 As a result, people start writing their code with the objective of getting it past that person "don't do it that way ___ won't like it."
-  - Other teams like to have an outside person handle their code reviews.
+  - Other teams like to have an **outside person* handle their code reviews.
 I think this is interesting because you're bringing in a fresh perspective.
 Problems can happen when the reviewer doesn't have enough context before they start diving in.
 The review ends up being like a copy editor marking up all of your typos, but not able to give higher order feedback because they don't understand the larger system.
-  - On the other hand, a reviewer that is too close to the work might be to deep into the work in order to see the bigger picture.
+  - On the other hand, a reviewer that is **too close** to the work might be to deep into the work in order to see the bigger picture.
 They miss the forest for the trees.
-  - Code reviews that are summative (happening at the end of the process) have been seen as less effective.
+  - Code reviews that are **summative** (happening at the end of the process) have been seen as less effective.
 After all, would you rather get feedback on a big chunk of work you wrote 2 weeks ago, a small chunk of work you wrote yesterday?
+  - Code reviews being **Too asynchronous** is a legitimate challenge too.
+Let's say I make a commit on Monday afternoon and my colleague starts reviewing it on Tuesday.
+But then they have a family emergency and have to leave early and don't get around to finishing it until late Wednesday.
+By then, things have changed, an of course the code will have to as well, and my poor team mate wasn't alerted so his code review is all for naught.
+Repeat.
-  - Several blogs I've read have talked about code reviews as a burdensome pile of work.
-Everytime you get through it (on top of doing your own work) another huge pile is dumped into your inbox.
+  - Several blogs I've read have talked about code reviews as a burdensome pile of **homework**.
+Every time you get through it (on top of doing your own work) another huge pile is dumped into your inbox.
+  - Some people have shared that their company has **Code Review required for every commit**.
+I see the intuition in this: having a human reviewing code as a step in your CI process.
+But unlike a CI server humans don't handle context switching very well.
+If I have to stop what I'm doing to approve your trivial change, that comes with a cost and that cost may not be worth it.
-  - All of this, and more can lead to teams losing faith in the code review process.
+  - All of this, and more can lead to **teams losing faith in the code review** process.
 When we have to use a work flow we don't believe in, of course its not going to go well.
   - Where does that leave us?
 There needs to be some way to help each other arrive at the best code possible.

 --